PX4/PX4-user_guide/en/dev_setup/dev_env_linux_ubuntu.md

 # Ubuntu Development Environment

-The following instructions set up a PX4 development environment on Ubuntu Linux 18.04 and 20.04.
+The following instructions set up a PX4 development environment on Ubuntu Linux 18.04, 20.04 and 22.04 (not fully supported).

 This environment can be used to build PX4 for [most PX4 targets](../dev_setup/dev_env.md#supported-targets):

 - Pixhawk and other NuttX-based hardware